EPIImperial/EPIImperial.github.io/index.md

 To support compliance with this policy, you are required to complete a [Plagiarism Awareness Course](https://www.imperial.ac.uk/students/academic-support/graduate-school/professional-development/masters-students/plagiarism-online/), developed by the Graduate School in conjunction with the Library.
 It aims to equip all Imperial postgraduate students with a working knowledge of the concept of plagiarism and how to avoid it.
 You should be auto-enrolled to this course; instructions for manual enrolment are also on the College website.

+### Attributes and Aspirations (Recommended)

+**Attributes & Aspirations** is an interactive, practical, flexible online short course designed to support you make decisions on your professional future.
+It was created based on research into the skills employers and PhD programmes look for, so you can be sure they are the skills that you really need.
+AA offers topics like teamworking, decision making, communication, as well as career planning and interview preparation skills.
+You can enrol and complete them when you need them on a timeline that works for you!
+Visit the Skills Map to explore what skills you can practice and where to find them.

+[Attributes and Aspirations](https://www.imperial.ac.uk/students/attributes-and-aspirations/pgt/) requires self-enrolment.
+By enrolling on AA
+- You can develop key skills that will help with your Master's study and in your future.
+- You will access content that designed specifically for Imperial College Postgraduate students in your faculty.
+- You will receive a certificate for each module you complete, but there are no formal assessments on the course.

+## How to spend your preparation time <a name="prep_time"></a>

 ### Statistics